 Save The Electric Palace Cinema!

-You can help make sure our much-loved venue can continue into 2022 and beyond.
+Independent cinemas around the country, the Electric Palace included, are still in need of regular support.
+You can help make sure our much-loved venue can continue throughout 2023 and beyond.

 Another way you can suport us is to join our Friends of the Cinema scheme for £10 per month.
 As a friend of the cinema, you have the following perks:

 - A free drink at every screening you attend